towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 oldIntervals = PsychRTBox\('DebounceInterval' \[, handle\] \[, debounceSecs\]\);
-\-\- Query current button debounce intervals \(in 4\-element vector 'oldIntervals', one value for each button\), and optionally set new debounce interval in seonds via the optional argument 'debounceSecs'.
+-- Query current button debounce intervals \(in 4-element vector 'oldIntervals', one value for each button\), and optionally set new debounce interval in seonds via the optional argument 'debounceSecs'.
-'debounceSecs' can be a scalar, in which case the same setting is applied to all buttons, or a 4\-element row vector, e.g., \[0.1, 0.1, 0.1, 0.1\] to set an individual interval for each of the four buttons.
+'debounceSecs' can be a scalar, in which case the same setting is applied to all buttons, or a 4-element row vector, e.g., \[0.1, 0.1, 0.1, 0.1\] to set an individual interval for each of the four buttons.

-The built\-in debouncer prevents multiple button responses \(button press or release actions\) from getting recorded/reported within some 'debounceSecs' debounce interval.
+The built-in debouncer prevents multiple button responses \(button press or release actions\) from getting recorded/reported within some 'debounceSecs' debounce interval.
 After a button has changed state, only the type \(press or release\), identity \(which button\) and timestamp \(when\)